Vibe Code Cleanup Cost: What You'll Actually Pay to Fix AI-Generated Code (2026)

 Specialist Agencies

 These agencies specifically audit and fix vibe-coded applications.
-They know the common patterns because they see them all week.
+They know the patterns because they see them all week.

 - Browse the full agency directory for vetted options